proxima-one/plonky2/starky2/src/starky2lib/rlp/ARCHITECTURE.md

 			* transition to `NewEntry`
 	* otherwise, simply transition to `Return`
 * `Halt:
-	* all state stays exactly the same.
+	* all registers stay exactly the same
+	* the "height" of the output "stack" is written to the 0th cell of the output memory.
+It will point to the last cell in the output memory.